 6. Tell your stories and encourage people to tell theirs

 Sharing your own stories and experiences is a great way to get people to understand and agree with you.
 On my post, I shared stories from my near six years as an immigrant in Canada to prove my point, and since it was about a sensitive topic, lots of immigrants who agreed with me were quick to share their own experiences.
-People have a need to be heard, so if you give them a safe space to do that, they will.
+People have a need to be heard, so if you give them a safe space to do that, they will open up.

 7. Promote in the right places